akshatshrivas26/business-analyst-portfolio/README.md

 # Business Analyst Portfolio

-First project uploaded: Root Cause Analysis Report
-More files and case studies will be added soon as the portfolio is being developed.
 Project: Escalation Workflow Root-Cause Analysis & Redesign

 This project analyzes rising escalation trends in a contact center environment and proposes a redesigned workflow to reduce escalation volume, shorten resolution time, and improve customer satisfaction.